 A: You, as the property owner, have two options: hire a qualified consultant to test for meth to see if the property is contaminated or waive

 the preliminary assessment process and move right to cleanup.
-To waive the preliminary assessment, a verbal and/or written request is submitted to the Environmental Health Division.
+To waive the preliminary assessment, a verbal and/or written request is submitted to Environmental Health.